The link between flatulence and ageing

 Key points:

-As people age, they may experience incontinence or routine pharmacological interventions which induce flatulence.
+As people age, they may experience incontinence or routine pharmacological interventions that induce flatulence.
 People may be led to believe the basic human need to pass ‘gas,’ is, in fact, unnatural or shameful, due to cultural attitudes regarding custodial humour.
-However, studies have shown that bloating and gas are not only natural, but need to be dealt with.
+However, studies have shown that bloating and gas are not only natural but need to be addressed.

 What causes flatulence?